Chris McAllister: Playing career

 McAllister was drafted 40th overall by the Vancouver Canucks in the 1995 NHL Entry Draft.
 After playing with the Canucks, McAllister played 56 games for the Toronto Maple Leafs from 1998–2000 before playing with the Philadelphia Flyers, Colorado Avalanche, and the New York Rangers.

-He was traded from the Rangers to the Phoenix Coyotes during the NHL lockout in which during that time, McAllister played in the Elite Ice Hockey League for the Newcastle Vipers.
+McAllister played in the Elite Ice Hockey League for the Newcastle Vipers during the NHL lockout.
+He signed with the Phoenix Coyotes on August 11, 2005.
 He spent one full season with the Coyotes' AHL affiliate the San Antonio Rampage before signed for the Kalamazoo Wings of the UHL.
 McAllister recorded NHL career totals of four goals, seventeen assists and 634 penalty minutes in 301 regular season games as well as one assist in nine playoff games.
 He is currently an instructor at a hockey school in Superior, Colorado.
 On August 30, 2009 Chris signed a contract with the Wichita Thunder of the CHL.

 Chris McAllister is considered to be one of the tallest players ever in NHL history.